cnichte/sftp-push-sync/README.md

 ]
 ```

+### Folder handling

+Sync only handles files and creates missing directories during upload.
+However, it should also manage directories:

+- If, for example, a directory is empty because all files have been deleted from it.
+- Or if a directory no longer exists locally.

 ## Which files are needed?

 - `sync.config.json` - The configuration file (with passwords in plain text, so please leave it out of the git repository)